 Once you’ve articulated a rough draft of your topic, it’s time to start looking for a committee.
 Have you worked with a faculty member at Walden who shares your professional interests, or have you worked with someone whose work you admire?
 If so, that person might be a potential candidate for your capstone committee.

-The best place to start in your committee search is first to consult with your academic advisor, who will help direct you to either your program’s director or senior research coordinator.
+The best place to start in your committee search is first to consult with your Student Success Advisor, who will help direct you to either your program’s director or senior research coordinator.
 You may also want to talk to your Program Director.

 When you contact prospective faculty, emphasize your shared interest area, content and/or methodological match so you can “sell” faculty on your proposed research idea.
 Here are some additional tips: